chocolatier/cocteau/README.md

 The issues contain some enhancements I would like to add in the project, but will likely not get around to myself, because I'll be busy with my semester 1 subjects.

 I probably won't be super responsive to any issue you open either.
-The best way to get my attention would be to email me.
+The best (most effective in getting a response) way to get contact would be to email me.

 ## Contact

-The best way to reach me is to open an issue on GitHub.
+The best (least annoying) way to reach me is to open an issue on GitHub.
 You may also email me at \[github username\] \[at\] dedekinddomai \[dot\] nz